vicols92/vuo-core/README.md

 * webpack
 * timber

-> once you have a fresh install of wordpress, you will need ACF and Timber plugins to work with this theme
+> once you have a fresh install of wordpress, you will need ACF and Timber plugin to work with this theme

+*Important note, you have to create a static home page in wordpress*